Enid Masonic Temple: History

 The building was originally built in the 1920s as a meeting hall for several Garfield County Masonic lodges.
 During the Great Depression, oilman Charles Knox bought the building (and renamed it the Knox Building).
 Knox instituted a rent increase that was too steep for the Freemasons, who vacated to other premises.
 The building was then closed, causing a forty-year period of vacancy.
+The building was renamed to The Cole Building in February 2025.
 Local legend claims that the building is haunted by an elevator repairman named George, who had fallen to his death in the elevator shaft.

 Enid Symphony Center

-In the 1990s, the building was renovated and turned into the Enid Symphony Center.
+In the 1990s, the building was renovated and the 4th and 5th floor was turned into the Enid Symphony Center.
 Formed in 1905, the Enid Symphony Orchestra is the oldest in the state of Oklahoma.
 Under the leadership of Symphony director Doug Newell and the Enid Symphony Association, the fourth and fifth floors of the building were renovated in the 1990s at a cost of 3.2 million dollars.
 The renovations included the Enid Symphony Hall, a theatre hall with 1930s theatre seating, a lobby area with ancient Egyptian decor, Jane Champlin Art Gallery, and the Eleanor Hoehn Hornbaker Banquet Hall.
-In addition to being the home of Enid's orchestra, the Gaslight Theatre also holds a yearly dinner theatre production at the Enid Symphony Center.